spectrocloud/librarium/packages/docs/content/04-clusters/1-new-clusters/06-maas.md

 * You must enable API communication and retrieve the API key.
 The [key], [secret], [consumer_key] tokens are the three elements that compose the API key (API key = ‘[consumer_key]:[key]:[secret]’).
 * You should have an Infrastructure cluster profile created in the Spectro Cloud Palette UI for MAAS.
 * You should install a Private Cloud Gateway for MaaS as described in the "Installing Private Cloud Gateway - MaaS" section below.
-Installing the Private Cloud Gateway will automatically register a cloud account for MaaS in Spectro Cloud.
-You can register your additional MaaS cloud accounts in Spectro Cloud as described in the "Creating a MaaS Cloud account" section below.
+Installing the Private Cloud Gateway will automatically register a cloud account for MaaS in Palette.
+You can register your additional MaaS cloud accounts in Palette as described in the "Creating a MaaS Cloud account" section below.
 * Egress access to the internet (direct or via proxy):
     * For proxy: HTTP_PROXY, HTTPS_PROXY (both required)
     * Outgoing internet connection on port 443 to api.spectrocloud.com
 * DNS to resolve public internet names (e.g.: api.spectrocloud.com).
-* A computer with a docker daemon installed and connectivity to both the Spectro Cloud Management console and the MaaS identity endpoint.
+* A computer with a docker daemon installed and connectivity to both the Palette Management console and the MaaS identity endpoint.
 * Sufficient IPs for application workload services (e.g.: Load Balancer services).
 * Per workload cluster IP requirements:
     * 1 per cluster node